 It’s almost never because we’re hungry.
 So it doesn’t come as a surprise that we gain weight and aren’t in shape.

-But what if you just stop for a while before putting something in your mouth and just ask yourself whether it’s hunger you’re feeling, or something else.
+But what if you just stop for a while before putting something in your mouth and just ask yourself whether it’s a hunger you’re feeling, or something else.

 Once realized, you get back control over your mind and can easily leave eating for later, or skip snacks in general.
 The same can be done for avoiding bad foods and learning how to make your body and mind